 But is insulating a smoker necessary?

-We’d say yes.
+Yes, it is.
 Heat and smoke tend to escape when using smokers that aren’t insulated.
-And quite frankly these are two of the most important elements needed for smoking meat to perfection!
-Insulating your smoker retains heat for longer, preserves your fuel, and keeps the heat and smoke focused on your meat.
+And these are the two important elements needed for smoking meat to perfection!
+Insulating your smoker retains heat, preserves your fuel, and keeps the heat and smoke focused on your meat.

 Let’s get right into it.